francisojeah/0g-serving-broker/api/integration/README.md

    }
    ```

    - Please note that the URLs provided to the user differ from those used in the API requests to register services.
-The former are publicly exposed URLs of the provider agent, while the latter represent the original, unchangeable services proxied by the provider agent.
+The former are publicly exposed URLs of the provider broker, while the latter represent the original, unchangeable services proxied by the provider broker.

 5. User Creates an Account for the Desired Service: